wqking/obfupy/doc/options_and_callback.md

 def callback(callbackData)
 ```

 The callback receives one argument `callbackData`. `callbackData` is an object.
-All transformers supports the same basic `callbackData`, and some transformers such as Rewriter may extend `callbackData`.
+All transformers support the same basic `callbackData`, and some transformers such as Rewriter may extend `callbackData`.

 ### callbackData member function